rickstaa/stable-learning-control/docs/source/utils/loggers.rst

 (to prevent leakage into the statistics at the next epoch).
 Finally, :meth:`~stable_learning_control.utils.log_utils.logx.EpochLogger.dump_tabular` is called to write the diagnostics to file, Tensorboard and/or stdout.

-Next, let's use the :torch:`Pytorch Classifier <tutorials/beginner/blitz/cifar10_tutorial.html>` tutorial to look at a full training procedure with the logger embedded, to highlight configuration and model saving as well as diagnostic logging:
+Next, let's use the :torch:`Pytorch Classifier <tutorials/beginner/blitz/cifar10_tutorial.html>` tutorial to look at an entire training procedure with the logger embedded, to highlight configuration and model saving as well as diagnostic logging:

 .. code-block:: python
    :linenos:
-   :emphasize-lines: 13, 52-53, 81-88, 96-98, 108, 138-141, 142, 148, 151-158, 160
+   :emphasize-lines: 13, 51, 52, 80-87, 95-97, 107, 137-140, 141, 147, 150-157, 159

     import time
     import math